 The Second Group are either foolish friends who cause harm and make matters worse, or they are enemies cunning as the shaytan who want to oppose the ordinances of Islam and haqiqahs of îmân.
 They want to find a way into the fortified Surahs of Al-Qur’an Al-Hakîm, which, in your words, are each like steel strongholds.
 People like that spread about ideas like the above in order, Hâsha!, to create doubts about the haqiqahs of îmân and the Qur'an.

 From now on we shall distinguish between the necessary (dharûrî) and that which is not necessary.
 Thus, the necessary (dharûrî) statements undertood from the Qur’an’s answer are not to be denied.
 It is like this: Dhu’l-Qarnayn was a person whose existence is corroborated by Allah.
 Under his arrangement and guidance, a barrier was constructed between two mountains in order to be protected from the corruption of dhâlims and nomads.
 And, Ya’juj and Ma’juj were two corrupting tribes.
 When the command of Allah comes, the barrier will be destroyed.
 And so on.
 According to this analogy, the statements indicated by the Qur’an are the dharûriyyah of the Qur’an.
 Denying even a letter of them is not possible.

-However, the Qur’an does not clearly and certainly indicate the limits of reality and details of circumstances for those subjects and their predicate.
+However, the Qur’an does not definitely indicate the limits of realities and details of circumstances for those subjects and their predicate.